martgras/LukeRobertsControl/README.md

 Modify the current light settings for downlight.
 Modifications are lost on power-down.

-duration : Duration in ms, 0 for infinite saturation : Range 0 - 255
+duration : Duration in ms, 0 for infinite\
+saturation : Range 0 - 255\
-kelvin  : Range 2700- 4000
+kelvin : Range 2700- 4000\
+ or\
+ct : Range 250-370   (in mired instead of kelvin)\
-brightness : Range 0 - 255
+brightness : Range 0 - 255\
+ or\
- or dimmer: Range 0 - 100
+dimmer: Range 0 - 100

  ````
   mosquitto_pub  -h 192.168.1.114  -t "cmnd/lrdimmer2/downlight" -m '{"duration":9550,"kelvin":4000,"dimmer" : 0 }'